brice-morin/ArduPi/WeatherStationSensapp/README.md

 To initialize the Raspberry Pi node (in src/main/rpi):

-1. start mongodb (you can get some information in ArduPi/mongodb-rpi/linux-test to install and run MongoDB.
-Make sure you can run the test program.)

-2. compile and run, as usual
+1. start a SensApp server (e.g. on your PC).
+Please refer to [that README](https://github.com/SINTEF-9012/sensapp/tree/master/net.modelbased.sensapp.system.sprints.first)

+2. Go to [SensApp-admin](http://admin.sensapp.org) and configure the SensApp admin so that it can access to your SensApp server

+3. On the Pi
+  1. Setup the firmware with the IP and port of your SensApp server, by changing [this line](https://github.com/brice-morin/ArduPi/blob/master/WeatherStationSensapp/src/main/rpi/RaspiNode.c#L617), and the following.

+  > Alternatively, you can change [this line](https://github.com/brice-morin/ArduPi/blob/master/WeatherStationSensapp/src/main/thingml/studies/WeatherStation/_rpi/WeatherStationPi.thingml#L246) and the following in the ThingML model and re-generate the code

+  2 .compile the code run it, as usual

-3. access your data from the REST interface (please also look at the MongoDB tutorial)
+3. access your data from the SensApp admin

 Useful links:
 -------------------